SETTING YOUR CAMPAIGN UP FOR SUCCESS

 - Finalize campaign results.
 Submit payroll deduction information to your HR or payroll processing department.

-- Remember that United Way Giving Communities are a way for employees to extend their impact and deepen their engagement with our work.
+- Promote United Way Giving Communities as a way for employees to extend their impact and deepen their engagement with our work.
 Based on their giving level, employees can join Leadership Society, Women United, or Next Generation United and take part in meaningful, year-round events, volunteer opportunities, and engagement.

 - Encourage employees to participate in volunteer opportunities on their own, or as a company.
 Access volunteer opportunities anytime at VolunteerWNY.org.

-- United Way can also help you and your employees grow their leadership skills.
+- United Way can also help you and your employees grow their professional skills.
 Opportunities exist to participate in our annual Board Leadership Training, serve on a Giving Community Advisory Board, help guide United Way’s funding decisions as an investment volunteer, and more.
-Talk to your Account Executive about getting involved in these ways.
+Talk to your Account Executive about getting involved.

 Q: HOW LONG SHOULD OUR WORKPLACE GIVING CAMPAIGN RUN?

-A: The typical campaign runs for about two to four weeks, though some larger organizations or those with multiple sites may hold a longer campaign.
-Work with your account executive plan a time period that is sufficient to kick off your campaign, get the message out effectively and make your ask without overburdening you, your campaign team, and your employees.
+A: The typical campaign runs for two to four weeks, though some larger organizations or those with multiple sites may hold a longer campaign.
+Work with your account executive to plan a time period that is sufficient to kick off your campaign, get the message out effectively and make your ask.

 Q: WHEN SHOULD OUR GIVING CAMPAIGN RUN?